If you believe in a religion that is fine. If you don’t believe in a religion is fine too. Not knowing what to believe is perfectly okay.

 “You can’t convince a believer of anything; for their belief is not based on evidence, it’s based on a deep-seated need to believe.” ― Carl Sagan

+To believe or not to believe is one of our fundamental choices.
 If you believe in a religion that is fine.
-If you don’t that’s is fine too.
-Not knowing what to believe is perfectly Okay.
+If you don’t that is fine, too.
+Not knowing what to believe is perfectly okay.
+In fact, this is best.
+If you have no beliefs, you are open to new experiences and revelations.